JuliaOvcharenko/Test-for-readme/README.md

   - SQLite – A relational database for local work.

-  - MySQL – A non-relational database for remote work.
+  - MySQL – A relational database for remote work.

   - Git – A version control system to track changes in the code.